chrisenz/Analog-Circuit-Design/README.md

 * [The telescopic OTA](Amplifiers/OTAs/Telescopic%20OTA/) ([pdf](Amplifiers/OTAs/Telescopic%20OTA/Telescopic_OTA.pdf)).
 * [The folded-cascode OTA](Amplifiers/OTAs/Folded%20Cascode%20OTA/) ([pdf](Amplifiers/OTAs/Folded%20Cascode%20OTA/Folded_cascode_OTA.pdf)).

 You can either just read the pdf file to understand how the OTA was designed.
 You can also download the folder and perform the design on your own computer either with the same specifications which does not need the simulations to be re-ran.
 You can also redesign the OTA for a different set of specification but for the same 180nm technology.
-In order to do this you neeed to enable the following variables
+In order to do this you need to enable the following variables
 ```python
 newDesign=True
 #newDesign=False